IEA-Paris/PPIAS/content/articles/ICA4.md

 Finally, the intellectually intense day came to an end with a talk in which [_Zaven Paré_](https://www.intercontinental-academia.org/mentors/#pare 'Zaven Paré') discussed his artistic works based on electronic marionettes and his collaborations with robotics specialists in Japan.
 Paré’s conception of automaton-centred theatre enchants audiences while challenging our tendency towards anthropomorphisation.
 This raises important questions regarding how we will interact with AI algorithms and intelligent robotics in the decades to come...

 [^1]: This is the first footnote.
+[^2]: Finally, the intellectually intense day came to an end with a talk in which Zaven Paré discussed his artistic works based on electronic marionettes and his collaborations with robotics specialists in Japan.
+Paré’s conception of automaton-centred theatre enchants audiences while challenging our tendency towards anthropomorphisation.
+This raises important questions regarding how we will interact with AI algorithms and intelligent robotics in the decades to come.
+[^cordelois_2020]: How are can it be to make the ideal publication website?
+Cordelois, Antoine - 2022 - Nature.